-Our Post-Fact World, Part I: There Isn’t a Scarier World
+Our Post-Fact World: There Isn’t a Scarier World

 I may be wrong; perhaps the zombie apocalypse would be scarier.
 Ruling out irrationally hangry cannibals, the post-fact world tops the list.
 Oxford Dictionaries define “post-fact” as “relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief.”
 Such a clinical definition obscures why the post-fact world is so frightening.
 After all, haven’t people and politicians been lying since the dawn of humanity?